 Il Corvo is one of the greatest places for pasta in Seattle, period.
 Incredibly, it’s also among the least expensive.
 Get here early to avoid the ever-present snake of people waiting in line, and prepare yourself to enjoy some truly awesome lunch-only housemade pasta - for $9.95 per massive steaming bowl.
 The focaccia bread, garlicky kale salad, and caramel sandwich cookies are amazing, too, but when you’re on a budget, the pasta alone will easily hold you over until dinner.

-Entrees at Manao are mostly in the $10-$15 range, but one order of anything from crispy, creamy lime chicken to scallop and shrimp fried rice or drunken noodles will last you for at least two meals.
+Entrees at Manao are mostly in the $10-$15 range, but one order of anything - from crispy, creamy lime chicken to scallop and shrimp fried rice or drunken noodles - will last you for at least two meals.
 Plus, the way-better-than-average pad thai is only nine bucks.

 Even though vegan food is made of things that grow in the dirt, it can get pretty pricey in a restaurant setting.
-For something delicious and reasonable, head to Peddler Brewing Company and grab some dinner from the Cycle Dogs food truck.
-The dogs themselves - made with wheat gluten and lots of spices - are from Field Roast, so they’re basically local meatless gold, and come loaded with toppings like grilled corn, mayo, green onion, and lime.
+For something delicious and reasonable, head to Peddler Brewing Company and grab dinner from the Cycle Dogs food truck.
+The dogs themselves - made with wheat gluten and lots of spices - are from Field Roast, so they’re basically local meatless gold, and they come loaded with toppings like grilled corn, mayo, green onion, and lime.
 Get a breakfast dog with an entire hash brown patty, vegan chorizo, chipotle mayo, and grilled onions, along with a side of addicting crinkle fries for about 11 bucks.
 You’ll like these things even if you’re an omnivore (especially after an IPA or two).

 Marination Ma Kai is like a choose-your-own-adventure game, but for reasonably-priced Hawaiian-Korean-Mexican fusion street food on a beachside patio.
-Spam sliders and tacos with creatively-marinated proteins like miso ginger chicken and “sexy tofu” (our favorite) are $3 each, or you can go for something heartier like spicy kimchi fried rice with an over-easy egg (around eight bucks) or the pork katsu sandwich ($12 - spring for it).
+Spam sliders and tacos with proteins like miso ginger chicken and “sexy tofu” (our favorite) are $3 each, or you can go for something heartier like spicy kimchi fried rice with an over-easy egg (around eight bucks) or the pork katsu sandwich ($12.75 - spring for it).
 No matter what, add the macaroni salad for $2.50 and compensate with free office drip coffee the next day.